LoopKit/looptips/docs/algorithm/prediction.md

 ![rate of bg change](img/derivative.png)

 ###  Insulin Effect on Blood Glucose
-For this example, assuming a user’s blood glucose was 205 mg/dL at the time of insulin delivery, Loop would predict a drop in blood glucose due to the two units delivered at 12 pm as shown in the figure below. (note: need to correct legend to 2 unit bolus)
+For this example, assuming a user’s blood glucose was 205 mg/dL at the time of insulin delivery, Loop would predict a drop in blood glucose due to the two units delivered at 12 pm as shown in the figure below.

 ![two unit example](img/two_units.png)